 The new lease is drafted and provided to you for execution.

 The Resort Management signs the lease and arranges for the new lease to be registered with the Titles Office.
 A copy of signed lease is provided to you.

 Lessees may incur the following fees as part of the Lease process (fee amounts are estimates and subject to change):

 Lessee to coordinate with Independent Building Surveyor.
 Recommend to complete three to five years prior to lease expiry.

 Conducted by the Office of Valuer-General Victoria within 6 months of Lease expiry.

-Admin fee of 10% applies as the RMB coordinates this on the Lessee’s behalf.
+Admin fee of 10% applies as the Resort Management coordinates this on the Lessee’s behalf.

 Conducted by the Office of Surveyor-General Victoria and/or Independent Surveyor.

 Only required if there has been a change to the site boundary.
 Lessee to coordinate survey if required.
 Additional survey charges may apply.